Gideon-Kipserem/Student-Tracker/README.md

 # Student Tracker App

 ## Author
-**[Gideon Kimaiyo]**
+**Gideon Kimaiyo**

 ## Overview
 The Student Tracker App is a responsive, single-page web application designed to help teachers monitor the whereabouts and activities of students within and outside school premises.
-It leverages a local RESTful API to manage student data, integrates asynchronous JavaScript functionality, and offers real-time interactions, all built using vanilla HTML, CSS, and JavaScript.
+It uses a deployed backend hosted on Render and a dynamic frontend built with vanilla JavaScript.

 ---